vitran96/evershop-docs/docs/development/getting-started/installation-guide.md

 sidebar_label: Installation guide
 title: Evershop installation guide.
  # Wite a good SEO description here.
-description: EverShop is a free and open-source eCommerce platform.
-This guide will help you to install EverShop on your local machine.
+description: This document will guide you through the installation process of EverShop.
+The quick installation guide is also available to help you install EverShop template quickly.
 ---

 # Installation guide